 Romans 12-15 has three major sections: transformed living (12-13), living by faith in the midst of differing ideas (14-15:13), and Paul's desire to build on the strong faith of the church in Rome to advance his ministry to the Gentiles (15:14-33).

-The text today continues the discussion from Romans 14, leaving the important section of 15:14-33 untouched.
-This demonstrates one of the challenges of writing daily devotions that are focused on entire chapters.
+The short reading today continues the discussion from Romans 14.
+Focusing on 15:1-7 leaves the important section of 15:14-33 untouched.
+That demonstrates one of the challenges of writing daily devotions that are designed to cover entire chapters.
 What does one do when a chapter contains two distinctly different themes?
 How does one write briefly but completely?
 Compromises must be made, and today's compromise excludes an important part of this chapter.
 I encourage you to read and study it on your own.

-Today's text explains more fully the conclusions to be drawn from Paul's teachings in chapter 14.
+Today's text explains more fully the conclusions that should be drawn from Paul's teachings in Chapter 14.
 All members of the body are obligated to the others (we belong to one another, 12:5), but the strong have a special obligation to the weak.
 Christ is our example.
 The Old Testament provides ample examples.
 Living in harmony brings praise and glory to God.
-The key is that we accept one another as Christ has accepted us in our imperfections and frailties.
+The key teaching is that we should accept one another as Christ has accepted us in our imperfections and frailties.

 How hard is it for the contemporary church to live out Romans 14 and today's text?
 A quote: "Churches split over personalities and call it doctrine."
 Do you agree or disagree?
 If the "faith" of brothers in Christ does not always agree, what must we conclude about the nature of faith?

-In depth: To what extent do you think the matters of chapters 14-15 are really about Jewish-Gentile differences, based on the doctrinal sections (chapters 1-11), the illustrations of chapter 14, and the quotations in 15:9-12?
+In depth: To what extent do you think the matters of Chapters 14-15 deal with Jewish-Gentile differences, based on the doctrinal sections (chapters 1-11), the illustrations of chapter 14, and the quotations in 15:9-12?